There are some common side effects during pregnancy which you may experience throughout each trimester.

 Magnesium supplements and herbal tonics can be used to successfully treat obstetric hypertension.

-Pregnancy Side Effect #9 – Insomnia
+Side Effects During Pregnancy Tip #9 – Insomnia

 Insomnia may rear it’s ugly head at any time from conception onwards.
 While there is not too much you can do (after all, baby’s body clock is on 24 hour time!), relaxation is the main key.
 Massages, a warm bath, a cup of strong Chamomile tea, reading, watching television or something else you find relaxing may help.
 You could always come and have a natter with someone on BellyBelly!